Errol Flynn: Lifestyle

 The expression "in like Flynn" is said to have been coined to refer to the supreme ease with which he reputedly seduced women, but its origin is disputed.
 Flynn was reportedly fond of the expression and later claimed that he wanted to call his memoir In Like Me.
-(The publisher insisted on a more tasteful title, My Wicked, Wicked Ways.ERROL FLYNN PROFILE, tcm.com; retrieved 23 May 2012.)
+The publisher insisted on a more lurid title, My Wicked, Wicked Ways.ERROL FLYNN PROFILE, tcm.com.
+Retrieved 23 May 2012.

 Flynn had various mirrors and hiding places constructed inside his mansion, including an overhead trapdoor above a guest bedroom for surreptitious viewing.
-Rolling Stones guitarist Ronnie Wood toured the house as a prospective buyer in the 1970s, and reported, "Errol had two-way mirrors... speaker systems in the ladies' room.
+Rolling Stones guitarist Ronnie Wood toured the house as a prospective buyer in the 1970s and reported, "Errol had two-way mirrors... speaker systems in the ladies' room.
 Not for security.
 Just that he was an A-1 voyeur."
 In March 1955, the popular Hollywood gossip magazine Confidential ran a salacious article titled "The Greatest Show in Town...
 Errol Flynn and His Two-Way Mirror!"
 In her 1966 biography, actress Hedy Lamarr wrote, "Many of the bathrooms have peepholes or ceilings with squares of opaque glass through which you can't see out but someone can see in."

-He had a Schnauzer dog named Arno, which was specially trained to protect him.
-They went together to premieres, parties, restaurants, and clubs until the dog's death in 1941.
-On June 15, 1938, Arno bit Bette Davis on the ankle in a scene where she struck Flynn.
+Flynn had a Schnauzer dog named Arno, which was specially trained to protect him.
+They went together to premieres, parties, restaurants and clubs until the dog's death in 1941.
+On 15 June 1938, during filming, Arno bit Bette Davis on the ankle in a scene where she struck Flynn.

 Marriages and family

-Flynn was married three times: to actress Lili Damita from 1935 until 1942 (one son, Sean Flynn); to Nora Eddington from 1943 to 1949 (two daughters, Deirdre and Rory); and to actress Patrice Wymore from 1950 until his death (one daughter, Arnella Roma).
-Errol is the grandfather to actor Sean Flynn (via Rory), who starred in the TV series Zoey 101.
+Flynn was married three times: to actress Lili Damita from 1935 until 1942 (one son, Sean Flynn, born 1941); to Nora Eddington from 1943 to 1949 (two daughters, Deirdre, born 1945, and Rory, born 1947); and to actress Patrice Wymore from 1950 until his death in 1959 (one daughter, Arnella Roma, born 1953).
+He is the maternal grandfather to actor Sean Flynn, through his daughter Rory, who starred in the TV series Zoey 101.